toshimaru/jekyll-toc/README.md

 This is only useful when the TOC itself should be placed at some other location with the `toc_only` filter.

-## Generated Table of Contents HTML
+## Generated HTML

-jekyll-toc generates Unordered List.
+jekyll-toc generates an unordered list.
 The final output is as follows.

 ```html
 <ul class="section-nav">